The Sea, the Sea

-Anthony Garratt is an experimental painter of landscape.
-His first show at Sladers Yard includes his first paintings of Dartmoor and the Devon coast since he and his family moved there.
-Anthony’s excited engagement with this wild landscape and its long history speaks in these dynamic paintings.
-Rushing water, dramatic skies over earth often built up with composites of rusting filings and other materials to give textured weight and authentic colour.
+Anthony Garratt is an experimental painter of landscape and sea.
+His paintings of Dartmoor and the Devon coast show his love of running and tidal water within the landscape.
+Since he and his young family moved to Dartmoor, Anthony’s engagement with this wild landscape and its long history speaks in these dynamic paintings.

-In addition to these projects, Garratt paints for exhibition.
-In London he is represented by the Thackeray Gallery.
-Working outdoors, he is at the mercy of the elements which are liable to wash away his paint and radically change his painting, however this is part of the story of the piece of work for him.
-As Mary Myers put it in Country Life, ‘Anthony Garratt has taken en plein air painting to a new extreme.
-Happiest when the weather is wild, he regards the unpredictable effects of the elements as central to his work.’
-Increasingly he is exploring the human, both political and emotional, within the landscapes he paints, alongside the nature of the paint itself.
-In Dartmoor, as on Snowdon, there is much evidence of abandoned human efforts and these draw Garratt’s fascination.
-He is interested in landscapes that emphasise the vulnerability of man.
+In Dartmoor as on Snowdon, there is much evidence of abandoned human efforts and these draw Garratt’s fascination.
+He is interested in land and seascapes that emphasise the vulnerability of man.
 ‘Perhaps I regard adversity as a form of beauty, there is beauty in the knowledge that humans are not all powerful and in control of the planet.
 We are at the mercy of it.
 If my paintings are able to communicate that beauty, perhaps that is what I am striving for.’